jsbisht/aws-developer-associate/vpc.md

 https://learn.cantrill.io/courses/1101194/lectures/36039667

-Stateless firewalls response will be sent on any emphemeral port, as its stateless.
+Stateless firewalls response will be sent on any ephemeral port, as its stateless.
 So in the firewall config we need to open all the ephemeral ports.

 Stateful firewalls for this reason, makes setting firewall easy as the response port will be same as the request port.
 So, full emphemral port range is not kept open.